Kommune 1: The "Arsonist's Lawsuit"

 On 22 May 1967 a department store fire in Brussels caused 251 deaths.
 Maoists and anti-Vietnam war protesters were soon accused of having set the fire.
 Kommune 1 reacted with flyers, describing "new forms of protest", writing "Holt euch das knisternde Vietnam-Gefühl, das wir auch hier nicht missen wollen!" ("Catch that crackling Vietnam feeling that we would not want to miss at home!") and asking "when do the Berlin department stores burn?"
 On 6 June 1967, the "Arsonist's Lawsuit" was filed against Langhans and Teufel, charging them with calling for arson.
 After testimony of numerous literature professors, who characterized the flyers as fiction and surrealist provocation, the court ultimately ruled in favor of Langhans and Teufel.
-They later told the story of the lawsuit in their 1968 book, Klau Mich ("Steal Me"), which rose to cult status.

-Reactions

-The hedonistic attitude of the communards, who did only what they felt like doing, not only polarized the bourgeoisie but also polarized the political Left.

-The SDS especially disliked the provocative activities of the K1.
-The provocative flyers of the K1 ("Water cannons are paper tigers") that were signed with the acronym SDS, were a source of continual irritation.
-Among other things, the communards were accused of having no political interest, but merely indulging in egotism.
-Hence in May 1967, the SDS expelled the "revolutionary rowdies" (Bild Zeitung).

-In the weekly newspaper Zeit, Klaus Hartung wrote: "Scarcely any political theory was more successful than that according to which revolutionaries have to revolutionize, according to which there will be no change in the society without a change in everyday life."

-Kommune 1 developed into a kind of refuge for alternative thinkers for problems of all kinds; appeals for help arrived daily.
-The house was under a veritable siege by friends and groupies who worshipped Teufel and Langhans.
-Because of the crowd of women, especially caused by Teufel, he was expelled from the commune.
-He moved into a Munich commune and was later involved with the Movement 2 June.